pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 ---
 layout: distill
 title:  "From Dense Monoliths to Modular Minds: The Rise of Symbolic Routing in LLMs"
 description: "The history of Artificial Intelligence (AI) has largely been defined by a dichotomy: the flexible, probabilistic learning of Connectionism versus the rigorous, compositional logic of Symbolism.
 However, the emergence of Large Language Models (LLMs) is fostering a synthesis of these paradigms through a fundamental architectural shift: the move from Dense Monoliths to Modular, Routed Systems.
 This shift is fractal.
 At the Macro level, LLMs function as central planners, using symbolic protocols to orchestrate external tools and specialized neural agents.
 Simultaneously, at the Micro level, the models themselves are evolving into sparse, modular structures (such as Mixture-of-Experts) governed by internal routing mechanisms.
 In this post, we explore this transition toward Symbolic Routing.
-We discuss how this paradigm enables us to build societies of neural agents, discover latent modularity within dense networks, and leverage these structures to synthesize grounded training data and formally verify AI reasoning."
+We discuss how this paradigm enables us to build societies of neural agents, discover latent modularity within dense networks, thus enabling composable, verifiable, interpretable and continually learnable AI system.
+And we also discuss how to leverage these structures to synthesize training data and formally verify AI reasoning."
 date: 2026-04-27
 future: true
 htmlwidgets: true